nashville-software-school/front-end-curriculum/24-javascript-201/README.md

 Each IIFE should expose, in its public interface, a method named `add{ingredient}` (e.g. `addMeat` or `addVeggies`) that accepts a single argument.
 That argument's value should be the ingredient(s) selected by the user.

-The team should create an additional JavaScript file that handles interacting with the form elements and determining which method should be called.
+You should also create an additional JavaScript file that handles interacting with the form elements and determining which method should be called.

 Don't worry about exposing the prices to the user until you display the final cost.
 This is just an exercise, not a business model.